JoshuaReyes0/file-shares-permissions/README.md

 </p>
 <p>

-  - Go back to DC-1, in Active Directory, create a security group called “ACCOUNTANTS”
+  - Return to DC-1, access Active Directory, and establish a security group named "Accounting."
   - On the “accounting” folder you created earlier, set the following permissions:
-  - Folder: “accounting”, Group: “ACCOUNTANTS”, Permissions: “Read/Write”
+  - Folder: “accounting”, Group: “accounting”, Permissions: “Read/Write”
 </p>
 <br />